vanshika1102/vanshika1102/README.md

 - I am skilled in programming languages like C,C++,Java.
 - I also have thoruogh understanding of Data Structures and Algorithms.
 - I als practice competitive programming on platforms like codechef,leetcode and hackerrank.
-- 👀 I’m interested in android development and web development.
+- I am interested in android development and web development.
 - My goal is to become a softwre developer.

 <!---